20k/20k.github.io/_posts/2024-05-05-forward-backward-differentiation.markdown

 ## Numerical Accuracy

-As a sidebar, while these are the straightforward derivatives, they can suffer from numerical accuracy problems.
+As a sidebar, while these derivatives are derived fairly straightforwardly, they can suffer from numerical accuracy problems.
 [Herbie](https://herbie.uwplse.org/) is a tremendously cool tool that can be used to automatically produce more accurate results that I use all the time, and people should be more aware of it.
 Here are some notable ones:

 | Operation | Result |
 |  (a + bε) / (c + dε) |  a/c + (b - a \* d / c) / c ε |